datacarpentry/sql-ecology-lesson/02-sql-aggregation.md

 > ### Challenge
 >
 > Write a query that returns: total weight, average weight, and the min and max weights for all animals caught over the duration of the survey.
-Can you modify it so that it outputs that for a range of weights?
+Can you modify it so that it outputs these values only for weights between 5 and 10?

 Now, let's see how many individuals were counted in each species.
 We do this